Don Orr: 1955

 Orr led Vanderbilt to its first bowl victory by defeating Auburn 25 to 13 in the 1955 Gator Bowl.
 He was selected Vanderbilt's MVP of the game, and received a standing ovation upon getting the award.
 Vandy's first two scores were a pass Orr to Joe Stephenson and a run by Orr respectively.

 NFL draft

-He was drafted by the Chicago Bears in 26th round of the 1956 NFL Draft; but he never talked to the team.
+He was drafted by the Chicago Bears in 26th round of the 1956 NFL draft; but he never talked to the team.

 Official

-Orr was a prominent National Football League (NFL) official for 25 seasons, from 1971 through 1995, serving as a field judge in three Super Bowls.
+Orr was a prominent National Football League (NFL) official for 25 seasons, from 1971 through 1995, and a field judge in three Super Bowls.

 He wore uniform number 77 for the majority of his NFL career.
 As a side judge in the 1979 AFC Championship Game between the Houston Oilers and the Pittsburgh Steelers, Orr made a controversial incomplete pass call denying Oilers receiver Mike Renfro an apparent game-tying touchdown late in the third quarter.
 The Oilers subsequently settled for a field goal and went on to lose 27–13.
 The controversy prompted calls for the NFL to institute replay review.

 Contracting

-Orr is recently chairman of the board of Nashville Machine Co., a mechanical contracting company.
+Though officially retired in 2006, Orr is chairman of the board of Nashville Machine Co., a mechanical contracting company.